The Chronicle of Morea: Greek text

-The oldest text is considered to be that held in Copenhagen, the language of which is more archaic.
-The Parisian, more recent, text is simpler in language and has fewer foreign words.
+The Copenhagen text is considered older, and its language is more archaic.
+The more recent Parisian text is simpler in language and has fewer foreign words.
 The transcriber omitted several anti-Hellenic references, so the overall text expressed less contempt of Greeks.

 The difference of about one century between the Copenhagen and Parisian version shows a considerable number of linguistic differences due to the rapid evolution of the Greek language.
 The text of the Copenhagen version describes events until 1292.